-Mattel posts surprise profit on boost from Barbie
+Mattel posts surprise profit as Barbie makeover lifts sales

 Mattel has been aiming to cut at least $650 million in net costs by the end of 2019 through job cuts and other measures such as looking at options for its manufacturing facilities.

-“Restoring profitability for the company has been the core focus,” Chief Executive Officer Ynon Kreiz told Reuters, adding that he expects Mattel to exceed its cost-saving target.
+“Restoring profitability for the company this year has been the core focus,” Chief Executive Officer Ynon Kreiz told Reuters, adding that he expects Mattel to exceed its cost-saving target.

-Mattel reported net income of $14.9 million, or 4 cents per share, in the fourth quarter ended Dec.
+Mattel reported net income of $14.9 million, or 4 cents per share, in the quarter ended Dec.
 31, compared with a loss of $281.3 million, or 82 cents per share, a year earlier, when it took a one-time charge related to changes in U.S. tax laws.

-Analysts had expected a loss of 16 cents per share.
+Analysts had expected a loss of 16 cents per share, according to IBES data from Refinitiv.

 However, gross sales in North America fell 10.1 percent to $744.5 million, reflecting Mattel’s struggles with finding a major retailer to make up for lost sales from the shuttering of Toys ‘R’ Us.